backspaces/agentscript/README.md

 [gis](./gis/README.md)

-The gis onepagers use gis & mapbox utilities to create and view models running on maps with geojson data.
+The gis onepagers use gis & geojson utilities to create and view models running on [Leaflet](https://leafletjs.com/) maps with geojson data.

 [fb](./fb/README.md)